jbutz/jbutzSnippits/README.md

 jbutzSnippits
 =============

-My collection of snippits of code that can be handy
+My collection of code snippits that can be handy